damienfranco/MLB_WARP_vs_Salary/README.md

 ## Communcation
 The team is communicating through Slack and using Zoom and Google Meet for peer coding and live collaboration.

+## Machine Learning
+The team is using a pair or machine learning sections in order to determine if success is tied more closely to team payroll, WARP, or another statistic.
+The first model we used was a principal component analysis which determined inter-relations between variables in the dataset.
+Specifically, it helped us create a subset of variables from our larger dataset which we could apply towards the next machine learning module.
+We will then complete a multiple linear regression using this subset of variables to determine which variables in the subset affect success in the major leagues.